Phone: 651 - 293 - 8880 ext. 42210

-M.A. in Elementary Education with (5-8) Social Studies University of St. Thomas K-12 Reading Licensure (in process) University of Minnesota
+B.A.
+In Economics M.A. in Elementary Education with (5-8) Social Studies University of St. Thomas

 My name is Ms. Hussain.
-I am very excited to be partnering with you as your Minnesota Studies teacher for grade 6 this year!
-The 2020-21 school year marks the beginning of my second year at Farnsworth Upper Campus.
+I am very excited to be partnering with you as your Minnesota Studies teacher for grade 6 and AVID teacher for grade 7 this year!
+The 2021-22 school year marks the beginning of my third year at Farnsworth Upper Campus.
 Our school is a place where students love to learn and teachers love to teach.
 We all work hard to see students succeed beyond their own expectations.
-Farnsworth is a close knit community that I am proud to have been a part of for over a year now.
-The community is supportive and willing to step forward to assist us in achieving academic growth of all our students.
+Farnsworth is a close knit community that I am proud to have been a part of for over two years now.
+The community is supportive and willing to step forward to assist each other in achieving academic growth of all our students.
 As an educator I am honored to teach the students of Farnsworth community.

-I've been teaching for almost seven years.
-I am in my eighth year now and loving it!
-My interests outside of school include spending time with my family and friends, gardening and reading.
+When I am not teaching, I like to spend time with my family and friends, gardening and reading.
 I love to watch cooking shows and try new recipes.Digging and working in my yard is extremely relaxing for me.

 I will do my best to ensure that each student has a safe and motivating learning experience in this upcoming year.
 However, I cannot do this without the help of you, the parents.
 We are partners in the learning process.

 Minnesota K-12 Academic Standards in English Language Arts (2010), Minnesota K-12 Revised Academic Standards for Social Studies (2011)